TallKite/linnstrument-firmware/README.md

 WARNING: unfinished, many features don't work yet.
 In particular, the microtonal features require a helper app, microLinn.jsfx.
-But the sequence chaining and the scale +/- footswitches do work.
+But the sequence chaining does work.